Should You Refinance Your Mortgage?

 Changing Your Rate Type

-Homeowners who have a mortgage with a riskier type of loans such as an adjustable-rate or balloon loan can refinance to get a fixed-rate mortgage.
+Homeowners with a mortgage with riskier loans, such as an adjustable-rate or balloon loan, can refinance to get a fixed-rate mortgage.

-Your new fixed-rate might end up being higher but know that you’ll be secured when loan rates increase.
+Your new fixed rate might end better, but know you'll be secured when loan rates increase.

 Moving to a loan with a fixed rate can help you bypass market fluctuations.

-So, it's a good thing to try and get out of your adjustable-rate mortgage.
+So, trying to get out of your adjustable-rate mortgage is suitable.

 Cashout Option

-A cashout uses the equity that you have accumulated in your property to borrow money at a decreased price.
+A cashout uses the equity accumulated in your property to borrow money at a decreased price.

-With a cashout refinance, you’re able to refinance for an amount higher than your current principal balance and take the extra funds as cash.
+With a cashout refinance, you can refinance for an amount higher than your current principal balance and take the extra funds as cash.

 Equity is the difference between a home's market value and the debt owed on the property.

-The most important reason why homeowners cashout is the fact that they can use the money to make major improvements in their home that will end up increasing the home’s value.
+The most crucial reason homeowners cash out is that they can use the money to make significant home improvements that will increase their value.

 But there are also other reasons.